wazuh/wazuh-documentation/source/user-manual/capabilities/system-calls-monitoring/use-cases/privilege-abuse.rst

    - ``-C auid!=obj_uid`` specifies that the ``auid`` should not be equal to the object UID (``obj_uid``), which is the UID associated with the accessed file or directory.
    - ``-k power_abuse`` provides a unique ID that Wazuh uses to analyze the audit logs.

-   This audit rule will log all attempts by another user to open files or directories inside Jane’s home directory.
+   This audit rule logs all attempts by another user to open files or directories inside Jane’s home directory.

 #.
 Reload the rules and confirm they are in place: